 Would your social club, volunteer group, or homeowner’s association enjoy learning about manatees?
 Consider a virtual presentation from Save the Manatee Club for your next monthly meeting or virtual event.

 Each session features a visual presentation, cool manatee videos, and Q&As with experienced staff and volunteers.
 The presentation lasts 20-30 minutes, with time for questions, or it can be tailored to the length of time desired.
 Topics include manatee anatomy, animal relatives of manatees, manatee research, and manatee protection, as well as manatee conservation efforts and how you can help.
 Come “Meet the Florida Manatee” and learn about these unique aquatic mammals right at home.

-Email Ally Greco, Communications and Outreach Manager, at email@example.com to schedule a Microsoft Teams presentation.
-Your group will not need a Microsoft Teams account to watch the presentation or ask questions.
+Email Meghan Cohorst, Director of Communications and Outreach, at firstname.lastname@example.org to schedule.
 Include your name and contact info, information about your group, three potential dates and times for a presentation, and any special requests.